My interests lie primarily in metaphysics and the paranormal, owing to a lifetime of strange experiences.

 Another common theory is that orbs are indications of angels being present.
 Light of an unexplained nature is often believed to be sent by divinity.
 There may be a connection to the auras around angels in old art-pieces.
 In many renditions, those beings were drawn or painted with an orb-like shape around their heads.
 The shape itself, the circle, has been long thought to represent eternity, perfection, and God.

 Many people get a sense of security and love when they see these images, especially if the image happens to be hovering over or by themselves in the image or someone they care about.
 When an orb is seen over or by someone, it’s often said that it’s that individual’s guardian angel keeping guard over them.

 A third possibility is that they are fairy beings.
 Some orbs appear to have wings, which backs this theory.
 In modern and old mythology, it is sometimes said that fairies emit their own light, especially when playing or doing magic.
 Many orbs purported to be of the fairy variety show up in natural settings like forests or gardens.
 It’s also said that these little beings are highly interactive with the photographers and have a mischievous streak to them.

 Some traditions state that if one saw flashes of light in the woods, they saw a fairy of some sort.
-Although the fairy we're familiar with are benign or friendly, some were said to lure their victims into a bog to drown them.
-These fabled lights may be part of why some believe orbs in photography to be fairies as well.
+Although the fairies we're familiar with are benign or friendly, some were said to lure their victims into a bog to drown them.
+These fabled lights may be part of why some people believe orbs in photography are fairies as well.